Flowtask-ai/pdd-cursor-template/README.md

 - Includes documentation, examples, rules, and validation
 - Like writing a complete script with all details

+## 🎯 Evolution and Inspiration

+### Original Context Engineering
+This template is inspired by the **Context Engineering** methodology originally developed for Claude Code.
+The original creators pioneered the concept of providing comprehensive context to AI assistants through structured documentation, examples, and validation systems.

+### Adaptation for Cursor
+We've adapted and evolved this methodology specifically for **Cursor**, leveraging its unique features:

+- **Cursor Rules**: Automatic context provision through `.cursor/rules/` system
+- **Hybrid Approach**: Combining automatic rules with manual prompts for maximum effectiveness
+- **Enhanced Workflow**: Streamlined process optimized for Cursor's AI capabilities

+### Innovation: Role-Based Development
+Building on Cursor's recent **Subagents** feature, we've introduced a **role-based development system** that enables:

+- **Specialized AI Roles**: Architect, Developer, Tester, Reviewer, Documenter
+- **Parallel Conversations**: Work with multiple specialized AI agents simultaneously
+- **Extended Context Windows**: Each role maintains focused context for better results
+- **Collaborative Workflow**: Agents can pass information through standardized files

+This approach not only provides specialization but also leverages Cursor's ability to work with multiple conversations, effectively expanding the context window and improving AI performance.

+### Key Improvements Over Original
+- **Cursor-Native**: Designed specifically for Cursor's ecosystem
+- **Role System**: Multi-agent collaboration inspired by Subagents
+- **Enhanced Automation**: Better integration with Cursor Rules
+- **International**: Fully documented in English for global adoption
+- **Simplified**: Streamlined for easier adoption and use

 ## 🏗️ Template Structure

 ```